Recently a customer asked us:

 - We run into a lot of text from Linux systems that have a few extra carriage returns in with the line feeds; rather than interpret those as multiple lines, the text markup scanner will recognize that’s one line.

 Another Linux artifact we run across is using a backspace character to accomplish overstrikes.
-RPM handles that as well as line segments marked by a carriage return, ending in a single line feed.
+RPM handles that and line segments marked by a carriage return, ending in a single line feed.

-We also handle stylized text such as ASA, where the first letter of each line might be a command to:
+We also handle stylized text such as ASA, where the first letter of each line might be a command to perform one of the following:

 - Overstrike all or part of this line with another input line